My thanks to you!

 My name is Jon Neale (name changed because of ongoing investigation).
 I want to tell you about an experience I had with mortgage and title insurance fraud.

 I am 37 years old.
 I have been employed within our industry [real estate finance] for 19 years.
 This business is all I have ever known.
 I started in the business examining property taxes for a large local title company.
 While birthing my career, I was introduced to my wife of 15 years, and for that I am forever thankful.

 I left the title company and worked for a large mortgage bank, beginning as a closer.
+I wasn’t worried about Title Insurance Fraud.
 I learned voraciously; I was passionate and loved my job.
 I then became a mortgage processor, and eventually an underwriter.
 I became “the go to guy”.
 I was proud of myself.
 I had become adept and well versed in all facets of the real estate mortgage industry.
 I was married and my wife and I had our first child.

 I was hesitant however, to begin a position that was 100% commission with a wife, an 18 month old son, and a second child on the way.
 We were managing on my $36,000.00 salary and 12 hour days, but I knew what the loan officers I was pumping paper for were earning and I wanted better for my family.